DATA-690-SPRING-2022/Eskarteek_Data690/Assignment_01/resume.md

 * Describe and analyze the crucial factors that will improve freight movement and reduce congestion.
 *	Built an ML Regression model to find influential factors and prediction of value to transport with 95% accuracy.
 *	 Helping the client to know if not exactly but almost the value of transporting one or many commodities to a certain location.

+## Industry Experience
+**Infosys Limited, Systems engineer**	                                                     Hyderabad, India Feb 2020 – Dec 2020
+*	Collaborated with cross functional teams and worked on projects as a Data engineer to create strong and optimized processes by utilizing Agile and Scrum methodologies.
+* Optimized data to ensure quality assurance by cleaning and standardization, worked on complex data sets to identify, analyze, and understand the trends or patterns in data.
+*	Analyzed vast amounts of data to discover and deal with data anomalies, prepare Data Quality Reports for clients to evaluate.

+**Schneider electric systems, data science Intern**							                              Chennai, India May 2018-July 2018
+*	Worked with business stakeholders to understand their requirements to build, design and test Tableau dashboards.
+*	Extracted sensor data from Oracle DB and optimized query performance up to 30% using indexes, joins, subqueries to generate dashboards using Tableau.